FacultadInformatica-LinkedData/Curso2022-2023-ODKG/HandsOn/Group02/selfAssessmentHandsOn1.md

 - requirements/datasetRequirements.html : justification of the correspondence between the dataset and the requirements

-- requirements/applicationRequirements.html : explication of requirements with user interface mock-ups
+- requirements/applicationRequirements.html : explanation of the application requirements with user interface mock-ups